moonbeam-foundation/moonbeam-docs-cn/builders/interoperability/xcm/xcm-sdk/v0/xcm-sdk.md

 const polkadot = ChainKey.Polkadot;

 const { to } = moonbeam.deposit(dot);
 const response = await to(
-    polkadot,
+    polkadot
   ).get('INSERT_POLKADOT_ADDRESS',
   { ethersSigner: signer } // Only required if you didn't pass the signer in on initialization )